How to implement a barcode inventory system

 2D barcodes, also known as matrix codes or two-dimensional barcodes, are made up of black and white cells arranged in a grid pattern.
 Unlike 1D barcodes, which contain short alpha-numerical values, 2D barcodes can store more complex data such as URLs, text files, and images.
 These types of barcodes provide users with more flexibility to store larger amounts of data and increase security against data tampering.

 Popular examples of 2D barcodes include QR codes and DataMatrix codes.
-These types of barcodes are often used in industrial processes, such as tracking components in manufacturing or identifying drugs in pharmaceuticals.
+These types of barcodes are often used in industrial processes, such as tracking materials in manufacturing or identifying drugs in pharmaceutical production.
 They are also commonly found on printed documents, business cards, and packaging.

 2D barcodes are an efficient way to store and share information quickly and accurately.
 With the right technology, they can also be used for authentication purposes, such as verifying a user’s identity or proving that an item is genuine.